mullerjk/stripeCodeigniter/README.md

 ## Create Your Stripe keys

-That was my first time dealing with **stripe**, and I cant tell you, the documentation are very powerfull and easy to understood, this integration worked like a charm.
+That was my first time dealing with **stripe**, and I could notice a very powerfull and easy to understood documentation, this integration worked like a charm.

 I will let you with the documentation.
 *https://stripe.com/docs/keys#obtain-api-keys*

-Now with your keys.
+Now with your keys in hand.
-## Switch to another file
+## Edit your config.php

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.
+You have to store your keys in your application, s

 ## Rename a file